Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

 -   The Contact page is kept simple and easy to use and has two purposes.
 The first is to give existing and new users the ability to contact Bruna anytime with any query.
 -   The second is to provide a written work address and a functioning Google Maps for users to locate the work address and a contact number for users to reach out with.
 -   The Contact Us form is simple, it requires the user to input a full name and email.
 It also has an option for users to type in a message and send their query to Bruna.
--   First card is an image of Bruna stating her name and tite of profession.

    ##### Contact page Modals:
 -   The Sign In / Sign Up button on the right side of the navigation bar, once clicked will pop-up another modal for users to register for the website.
 -   Once the send button is clicked a modal popup will display confirming the message has been sent.
-Clicking the "Thank You!" button will return the user on the Contact Us         page.
+Clicking the "Thank You!" button will return the user to the Contact Us         page.

 ### Potential features to use in the future

 #### Live stream 1 to 1 lessons
--   Adding the ability for users to all login for a confirmed time to do pilates on a live stream with Bruna from the comfort of their own homes, therefore maintaning social distancing and saving on travel costs and time.
+-   Adding the ability for users to all login for a confirmed time to do pilates on a live stream with Bruna from the comfort of their own homes, therefore maintaining social distancing and saving on travel costs and time.

 ## Wireframes